christian-codez/countdown-timer/readme.txt

 directory take precedence.
 For example, `/assets/screenshot-1.png` would win over `/tags/4.3/screenshot-1.png` (or jpg, jpeg, gif).
 2. This is the second screen shot

-== Changelog ==

-= 0.1.0 =
-* Release

-== Arbitrary section ==

-You may provide arbitrary sections, in the same format as the ones above.
-This may be of use for extremely complicated plugins where more information needs to be conveyed that doesn't fit into the categories of "description" or "installation."
-Arbitrary sections will be shown below the built-in sections outlined above.